Nightfury-5/internet_connection_checker/README.md

 ```

-*Note: Remember to dispose of any listeners,
+*Note: Remember to dispose of any listeners and the instance of InternetConnectionChecker,
-when they're not needed to prevent memory leaks,
+when they're not required to prevent memory leaks.
 e.g. in a* `StatefulWidget`'s *dispose() method*:

 ```dart